KKR strikes first real estate deal in South Korea

 KKR last year hired Bryan Southergill from JP Morgan Chase & Co's Global Special Opportunities Group to lead its real estate operations in Asia, where compatriot Blackstone Group is the dominant private equity force.

 Local media reported the value of the K Twin Towers acquisition at 20 million won for one pyeong.
-A pyeong is around 3.3 square meters.
+A pyeong is around 3.3 square metres.

 KKR and LIM acquired 100 percent of the equity in a trust managed by Vestas Investment Management.